1940 Census Age Calculator

 Why Genealogists Shouldn’t Overlook the 1940 Census

 At first glance, the 1940 census can feel like the quiet middle child—tucked between the familiar 1930 and the highly detailed 1950.
 But don’t let its calm appearance fool you.
-This census offers something truly special: a snapshot of American families in the middle of real, lived change.
+This census offers something rare: a snapshot of American families in the middle of real, lived change.

-Taken as of April 1, 1940, this census captures a nation still climbing out of the Great Depression.
+Taken as of April 1, 1940, it captures a nation still climbing out of the Great Depression.
 And for genealogists, that means something priceless—context.

 • Education level